WHY DOES TARTU WANT TO BE A EUROPEAN CAPITAL OF CULTURE IN 2024?

 The project ideas for the bid book were collected from the citizens and professional organisers during an open call.
 Some of the ideas were ignited at the Tartu and Southern Estonia Vision Day "Escape Room to the Future" held in May in Estonian National Museum.

 Tartu is bidding together with 19 municipalities from Southern Estonia.
-The mutal conclusion of the round table of Southern Estonian municipality leaders held in Tartu this January was: we will cooperate to raise the visibility and profile of our region in Europe!
+The mutal conclusion of the round table of Southern Estonian municipality leaders held in Tartu was: we will cooperate to raise the visibility and profile of our region in Europe!

 The pre-selection activities and events were strongly supported by the trainees from the University of Tartu and by a number of volunteers – special thanks to all of you!